 RELATED ARTICLE: If you are planning a night fishing trip, make sure to read this in-depth article on how to fish at night

 This is, once again, especially good advice for summer fishing.
 First of all, in some regions of the world, a summer night barely even gets dark, which means that you have plenty of those brilliant twilight periods at night!

 And second of all, the warmer a summer day is, the more inactive the fish will be during that day.
 This then, naturally, leads to much more (and longer) activity during nighttime.

-All an all-night fishing trip really is, is a prolonged bridge between the two best times of day to go fishing; which is mornings and evenings.
+All an all-night fishing trip really is, is a prolonged bridge between the two best times of day to go fishing; which are mornings and evenings.
 If the conditions are right and if you have the time to do it, go for it!
 You will certainly not regret it.